 - Identify the types of unethical behaviors and boundary violations that result in litigation, difficulty with the medical boards and/or hospital corporations, or action by other licensure boards.

-- Discern behaviors and situations where the healthcare professional is most vulnerable to inappropriate involvement with patients and/or staff members.
+- Discern behaviors and situations where the healthcare professional is most vulnerable to inappropriate involvement with clients and/or staff members.

 - Recognize and develop strategies to avoid high risk situations, medical or psychiatric disorders, and ethical dilemmas that leave the professional vulnerable to crossing boundaries.

-- Recognize high risk patients and identify how to avoid problematic situations with them.
+- Recognize high risk clients and identify how to avoid problematic situations with them.

 - Identify methods to safeguard the office and treatment settings.